malharinamdar/DiabetesCare-AI/README.md

    `streamlit run finalapp.py`

 ## Usage
+1. Website has been hosted on the internet, refer to [Deployment](#Deployment) section.
-1. Running in your local environment involves steps with necessary packages and libraries installed.
+2. Running in your local environment involves steps with necessary packages and libraries installed.
 Use the `.pkl` file required and run the following command:
    1. For `Windows` users: in `command prompt`, type in:  `streamlit run <path to your stremalit .py file>`
    2. For `Mac` users: in `terminal` , type in: `stremalit run <path to your stremalit .py file>`

-2. Access the app
+3. Access the app

    Open your web browser and navigate to `http://localhost:8501`.